amplitude/amplitude-docs/content/collections/experiment-results/en/experiment-results-use-formula-metrics.md

     Variance: ![](/docs/output/img/experiment-results/23576087077403){.inline}
     Mean: `E[X / Y] = E[X] / E[Y]`

-Once we have the mean and variance of the overall formula metric, we can calculate the confidence interval chart and the p-values.
+Once you have the mean and variance of the overall formula metric, you can calculate the confidence interval chart and the p-values.

 `Formula / Metric: TOTALS(A) / TOTALS(B)`